2025 Trump Tariffs

 Key Tariff Changes

-• Mexico & Canada: A 25% tariff now applies to all goods imported from Mexico and Canada.
-However, a reduced 10% tariff is in place for Canadian energy products.
+• Mexico & Canada: A 25% tariff will apply to all goods imported from Mexico and Canada starting 4/2/25, barring any further delays.
+However, a reduced 10% tariff remains in place for Canadian energy products.
+These tariffs are only postponed for items which fall under the USMCA

 • Additional Security Measures: The administration has tied these tariffs to national security concerns, citing border security and efforts to combat illegal trade activities.